NORTHFIELD BOARD OF EDUCATION FILE CODE: 5141.2

 Policy X Other Reasons

 When students are taken suddenly ill in school, they shall be sent or escorted to the nurse’s office.
 If the nurse is not in the medical office, the student shall be sent or taken to the building principal’s office.
 In general, the same procedures that apply to accidents shall apply to sudden student illness.
-The Superintendent of Schools, in cooperation with the school physician, shall implement this policy.
+The Superintendent, in cooperation with the school physician, shall implement this policy.

 Control of Contagious Diseases or Conditions